Summary: in this tutorial, you will learn about PostgreSQL and features that make PostgreSQL stand out from other

 PostgreSQL is a general purpose and object-relational database management system, the most advanced open source database system.
 PostgreSQL was developed based on POSTGRES 4.2 at Berkeley Computer Science department, University of California.

 PostgreSQL was designed to run on UNIX-like platforms.
 However, PostgreSQL was then also designed to be portable so that it could run on various platforms such as Mac OS X, Solaris, and Windows.

 PostgreSQL is free and open source software.
-Its source code is available under PostgreSQL licence, a liberal open source license.
+Its source code is available under PostgreSQL license, a liberal open source license.
 You are free to use, modify and distribute PostgreSQL in any form.

 PostgreSQL requires very minimum maintained efforts because of its stability.
 Therefore, if you develop applications based on PostgreSQL, the total cost of ownership is low in comparison with other database management systems.

 PostgreSQL features highlights

 PostgreSQL has many advanced features that other enterprise database management systems offer, such as:

 - Sophisticated locking mechanism

 The recent versions of PostgreSQL support the following features: